Preventing Inferences through Data Dependencies on Sensitive Data: Conclusions and Future Work

 We studied the inference attacks on access control protected data through data dependencies, DCs and FCs.
 We developed a new stronger security model called \emph{full deniability} which prevents a querier from learning about sensitive cells through data dependencies.
 We presented conditions for determining leakage on sensitive cells and developed algorithms that uses these conditions to implement full deniability.
 The experiments show that we are able to achieve full deniability for a querier view without significant loss of utility for two different datasets.

+In future, extending the security model to not only consider hard constraints explicitly specified in the form of denial constraints but also soft constraints that exist as correlations between data items poses a significant challenge.
+The invertibility model in FCs could also be expanded to model the probabilistic relationship between input and output cells, replacing the current deterministic model.
+In addition to considering non-binary leakage as in \emph{k-percentile deniability}, one could release non-sensitive values randomly (like in OSDP~\cite{kotsogiannis2020one}) instead of hiding all of them to prevent leakage.
+However, this requires addressing the challenges of any inadvertent leakages through dependencies when sharing such randomized data and also maintaining the validity of the database w.r.t dependencies.
+We also envision our approach to preventing inference control being relevant to other areas of access control research (such as cryptographic models~\cite{HCA2016}, and web applications~\cite{blockaid2022}) and applications (such as Internet of Vehicles~\cite{ABE}).

-In future, we would like to extend the security model to not only consider hard constraints explicitly specified in the form of data dependencies but also soft constraints that exist as correlations between data items.
-The invertibility model in FCs could also be extended to model probabilistic relationship between input and output cells, instead of being deterministic as in the current model. \revise{Improving utility while implementing full deniability is also an open challenge.
+\eat{In future, we would like to extend the security model to not only consider hard constraints explicitly specified in the form of data dependencies but also soft constraints that exist as correlations between data items.
+The invertibility model in FCs could also be extended to model probabilistic relationship between input and output cells, instead of being deterministic as in the current model.
+Improving utility while implementing full deniability is also an open challenge.
 In $k$-percentile deniability, the improvement in utility as a factor of $k$ needs to be studied further as factor of different properties of the dataset such as type of attributes, dependency connectivity, dependency instantiations, and possible number of cuesets for a given sensitive cell.
 Along with further exploration of $k$-percentile deniability considered in our paper, one could also consider releasing non-sensitive values (like in OSDP) randomly instead of hiding all.
 However, this requires addressing challenges of any inadvertent leakages through dependencies when sharing such randomized data. }